 Credit: Christopher Lenney

-While you should definitely get out on the water in this region, you may also want to see under the water.
+While you should definitely get out on the water in this region, you may also want to see it under the water.
 The St. Lawrence River is clean, clear, and home to pike, smallmouth bass, and muskellunge, as well as the remains of shipwrecks that are visible from the surface.
 Among other tours, Clayton Island Tours offers a Glass-Bottom Boat tour on the Night Heron to Rock Island Lighthouse.
 Scuba divers can get up close and personal with the wrecks and the fish with Thousand Islands Dive Excursions, Captain Jack’s Charters, or Hunt’s Dive Shop.
 Tours and dives are seasonal.

 A stop on the Underground Railroad!

 Starr Clark’s tin shop in Mexico, NY, now also an Underground Railroad museum, was an important stop on the path to freedom.
 Abolitionist meetings were held, housing was provided to freedom-seekers, and arrangements were made for additional stops along the path.
 Visit to learn about the region’s involvement with the abolitionist movement, see tools, clothing, and money that were used during the era, and to learn about how tin was made and sold.

 A front row seat to a transportation feat!

 Hundreds of ships make thousands of trips through the St. Lawrence Seaway to pass between the Great Lakes and the Atlantic Ocean.
 They all travel through the Eisenhower Lock in Massena, where they are either raised or lowered nearly 40 feet, depending on which direction they are going.
 You can watch the lock system do its job while guides explain the process.
 If you’ve never used the timelapse video setting on Instagram, now is a good opportunity.
 Open seasonally from May to September.